teemtee/docs/blog/web/blog.md

 ## Create new tests

-In order to make the linking as smooth as possible the `tmt test create` command was extended to allow automated linking to Jira issues.
+In order to make the linking as smooth as possible, the `tmt test create` command was extended to allow automated linking to Jira issues.